choppyfish46/aws-ecr-deploy/README.md

 See companion blog & explanation here: https://medium.com/@valgaze/from-zero-to-private-docker-registry-b42abad46fef

-Requirements:

-- Docker

-- AWS acccount + resource permissions to use AWS Elastic Container Registry (ECR)

-## tl;dr version:

-Run the following from the root of this repo, if you don't have npm/node available see "scripts" section of root package.json, destroy container & image with ```npm run killall```

 ### Build the image, it will be tagged as 'namegame:latest' (verify with $ docker images)